nexusdev/hack-recovery/README.md

 #### SimpleMarket
-Next we will rescue the funds from **Maker-OTC**, in particular all acive orders from SimpleMarket@0xf51bc4633f5924465c8c6317169faf3e4312e82f
+Next we will rescue the funds from **Maker-OTC**, in particular all active orders from SimpleMarket@0xf51bc4633f5924465c8c6317169faf3e4312e82f